civican/legisinfo/42-1/bills/C-75/bill_text.md

     **(3)** Un mandat décerné par un juge de paix ou un juge de la cour provinciale en vertu des paragraphes (1) ou (2) peut être exécuté partout au Canada.

-### Section 290
+### Section 287

 Section 706 of the Act is replaced by the following:

 ### Section 706

-If a person is brought before a court, judge, provincial court judge or justice under a warrant issued under subsection 698(2) or section 704 or 705, the court, judge, provincial court judge or justice may, so that the person will appear and give evidence when required, order that the person be detained in custody or **be released on recognizance, with or without sureties**.
+If a person is brought before a court, judge, provincial court judge or justice under a warrant issued under subsection 698(2) or section 704 or 705, the court, judge, provincial court judge or justice may, so that the person will appear and give evidence when required, order that the person be detained in custody or be released on recognizance, with or without sureties.

-### Section 291
+### Section 288

 Subsection 707(3) of the Act is replaced by the following:

-**(3)** If the judge before whom a witness is brought under this section is not satisfied that the continued detention of the witness is justified, the judge shall order them to be discharged or **to be released on recognizance, with or without sureties**, so that the witness will appear and give evidence when required.
+**(3)** If the judge before whom a witness is brought under this section is not satisfied that the continued detention of the witness is justified, the judge shall order them to be discharged or to be released on recognizance, with or without sureties, so that the witness will appear and give evidence when required.
 However, if the judge is satisfied that the continued detention of the witness is justified, the judge may order their continued detention until they do what is required of them under section 550 or the trial is concluded, or until they appear and give evidence when required, except that the total period of detention of the witness from the time they were first detained in custody shall not in any case exceed 90 days.

-### Section 292
+### Section 289

 Subsection 708(2) of the French version of the Act is replaced by the following:

 **(2)** Un tribunal, un juge, un juge de paix ou un juge de la cour provinciale peut traiter par voie sommaire une personne coupable d'un outrage au tribunal en vertu du présent article, et cette personne est passible d'une amende maximale de cent dollars et d'un emprisonnement maximal de quatre-vingt-dix jours, ou de l'une de ces peines, et il peut lui être ordonné de payer les frais résultant de la signification de tout acte judiciaire selon la présente partie et de sa détention, s'il en est.

-### Section 293
+### Section 290

 Sections 714.1 to 714.8 of the Act are replaced by the following: